John Calvin

 How did John Calvin influence later Christianity — Catholic, Protestant, and beyond?

-Calvin's influence on Protestantism is profound, particularly in the development of Reformed churches and Presbyterianism.
-His ideas on church governance and theology spread throughout Europe and later to North America.
-While the Catholic Church rejected his teachings, his emphasis on Scripture and church reform influenced later Catholic reform movements indirectly.
+Calvin's influence extended through the spread of Reformed churches across Europe and later to North America.
+His ideas shaped Protestant denominations like Presbyterians and Congregationalists.
+While the Catholic Church opposed his teachings, his emphasis on Scripture and church reform indirectly influenced Catholic reform efforts during the Counter-Reformation.

 What did John Calvin get wrong, or what ideas have been seriously disputed?